abassawo/HockeyRoster/readme.md

 ### Hockey Roster

-The application consumes data from the following [endpoint](https://jc-xerxes.gpshopper.com/android_eval.json)
+The application consumes Hockey Roster data from a restful api.

 Tools used include: